wagtail/wagtail/docs/extending/custom_tasks.md

 Similarly, you could define notifier subclasses for approval and rejection notifications.

-Next, you need to instantiate the notifier, and connect it to the `task_submitted` signal.
+Next, you need to instantiate the notifier and connect it to the `task_submitted` signal.

 ```python
 # <project>/signal_handlers.py